A complete guide to software testing

 The Software Testing Jungle

-The testing pyramid is a best practice for software testing that gives you the best ratio among time spent in testing and the likelihood to find bugs.
+The testing pyramid is a best practice for software testing that gives you the best ratio of time spent in testing vs the likelihood to find bugs.
 Sometimes, it is hard to decide which tests should reside on which level of the pyramid.
 We will use the example of an online library to showcase how you can split up your tests in a meaningful way.

 We hope you are as thrilled as we are to learn about all these testing topics.
 Please drop us your thoughts and suggestions at firstname.lastname@example.org.
 We are especially eager to hear about the topics you would like to see in this series. 🤔

-Register now to our newsletter to not miss out on any of the upcoming posts!
+Register now to our newsletter to not miss out on any of our upcoming posts!